NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Why They'll Win It All

-The No. 1 Tar Heels survived a scare in the Midwest Region, falling behind 38-33 to No. 16 Iona at the half before outscoring the Gaels 55-35 the rest of the way for an 88-73 win.
+The No. 1 Tar Heels survived a semi-scare in the Midwest Region, falling behind 38-33 to No. 16 Iona at the half before outscoring the Gaels 55-35 the rest of the way.
 Is it time to jump ship on North Carolina?
 Of course not.

-The Tar Heels showed veteran poise in the second half, even as Iona's three-point attempts—there were 42 in all, geez—started to go begging.
+The Tar Heels showed veteran poise in the second half as Iona's three-point attempts—there were 42 in all, geez—started to go begging.

 UNC leaders Cameron Johnson and Luke Maye turned it up in the second half.
 That was the difference, as star Coby White had an off night with 10 points on 2-of-8 shooting.

-A winnable game against Washington happens Sunday.
+A winnable game against Washington is next.

 Why They'll Get Knocked Out

 White should rebound, but if he doesn't, that could be a problem.
-I know that's not rocket science given his 16.3 points and team-leading 4.2 assists per game, but he has been known to underperform just a tad at times.
-Even so, there's not much to like about one of the nation's best teams all season.
+That's not rocket science given his 16.3 points and team-leading 4.2 assists per game, but he has been known to underperform just a tad at times.

 2. Gonzaga Bulldogs